iamsuryasonar/js_react_and_dsa_preparation/dsa-questions.md

 4. Fast and Slow pointers pattern
 5. Merge intervals
 6. In-place reversal of a linked list
-7. Tree Breadth-First Search (BFS) - use queue datastructure and parent then add children from left to right after removing parent from the queue.
+7. Tree Breadth-First Search (BFS) - use queue datastructure, add parent then add childrens of it - from left to right after removing parent from the queue.
 8. Tree Deapth-First Search (DFS) - in-orded, pre-order, post-order.
 9. Subsets - dealing with Permutations and Combinations of a given set of elements.
 10. Binary search and Modified binary search

 # Some more patterns -

-preffix and suffix array
+- preffix and suffix array
 - Trapping rain water
 - product-of-array-except-self
-Devide and conquer
+- Devide and conquer
-K-way merge
+- K-way merge
-Topology sort (directed graph)
+- Topology sort (directed graph)

 ### Patterns recognition